smaurice101/readthedocs/docs/source/genai.rst

    If you set WEB_CONCURRENCY greater than 1, you will need Qdrant Vector DB running (see below)

-Here is some sample code:
+Here is some sample code to access the privateGPT container using the maadstml API:

 .. code-block::
    :emphasize-lines: 3,10,20,21,22,25